-This program is scalable and therefore the deliverables in this accomplishment plan have been adjusted based on the recommended appropriation for this phase.
+This program is scalable & therefore the deliverables in this accomplishment plan have been adjusted based on the recommended appropriation for this phase.
+Lower acreage estimates in this appropriation reflects the measurable increase in fee & easement acquisition costs/acre resulting from rapidly rising land values over the past 3+ years.